Any error reports to CODESYS should contain the following information:

 To do this, use the Implicit Checks available in the Codesys IDE.

-For any exception in the runtime, we need basic a complete repository/project archive and a Coredump,
+For any exception in the runtime, we need:

-in which these exceptions have been marked with to be able to debug the problem:
+- the Coredump, in which these exceptions have been marked

-- send a full project archive, with with associated Callstack and a Coredump:
+Then send the full project archive, with the associated Callstack and a Core Dump, created at the time of the crash:

 Note that certain products in the CODESYS Store already include a Support Ticket.